 Store Port wine in a cool and dark location.
 As long as you don’t open it, you shouldn’t put it in the refrigerator.
 A rack in your cellar with a steady temperature is perfect.
 If the bottle has a cork cap, it should lay on its side so the cork doesn’t dry out.
 If not, you can also store it standing up.

-Vintage Ports should lie on their sides, in a dark, cool environment like table wine.
+Vintage Ports should always lie on their sides, just like table wines.
 Ruby and Tawny Ports are ready to drink once released and can either be stored upright or on their sides.

 More Details on Storing Wine: HOW TO STORE WINE BEFORE AND AFTER OPENING IT